openstack/openstack-manuals/doc/networking-guide/source/scenario-classic-lb.rst

   Project networks provide connectivity to instances for a particular project.
 Regular (non-privileged) users can manage project networks within the allocation that an administrator or operator defines for for them.
-Project networks can use VLAN, GRE, or VXLAN transport methods depending on the allocation.
+Project networks can use VLAN or VXLAN transport methods depending on the allocation.
 Project networks generally use private IP address ranges (RFC1918) and lack connectivity to external networks such as the Internet.
 Networking refers to IP addresses on project